PavanRangani/docs/docs/prd/investments-views/capital-calls-and-distributions.md

 - Columns
     - Family
     - Investor
-        - It is a link only if task is created.
+        - It is a link only if the task is created.
 On click, opens the activity task view dialog on the same page.
-        - It is not linked for the Draft activity.
+        - It is not linked to the Draft activity.
-        - If name is too long, shows name in multiline.
-(Never shows elipsis)
+        - If name is too long, show the name in multiline.
+(Never shows ellipsis)
     - Fund
         - It is a link.
 On click, opens the activity view dialog on the same page.
         - Shows `Draft` tag for draft activity.
-        - If name is too long, shows name in multiline.
-(Never shows elipsis)
+        - If name is too long, show name in multiline.
+(Never shows ellipsis)
     - Activity Type
         - Shows type of activity.
     - Issue Date
     - Due Date
         - Shows the activity due date.
-        - If task is not done, shows Overdue due date in red color.
+        - If task is not done, show Overdue due date in red color.
     - Stock
         - For `Stock Distribution` type activity, if an activity has an Investment company, shows that the company name otherwise shows `-`.
     - Overdue
         - Applicable only for the `Open` & `All` tabs.
-        - It won't be shown when no overdue amount available.
+        - It won't be shown when no overdue amount is available.
 It is applicable only when the `Overdue` amount or shares are available in the Open tab.
         - It shows the `Capital Call` or `Cash Distribution` or `Value` or `Net` amount of all approved or draft activity whose due date is passed.
     - This Week
         - Applicable only for the `Open` & `All` tabs.